My phone is ringing, “hey K, wanna backpacking to Bu Gia Map National Park?” a friend asked.

 From Bu Gia Map Town’s welcome gate to the entrance of the jungle, the road is under construction so the main vehicle that can be used here is motorbike.
 You can contact the tour guide to hire ones.

 2 hours trekking in the jungle is really excited to me.
-Although I have gone 290km by motorbike from Ho Chi Minh City to Bu Gia Map, the tiredness can’t prevent me from the interest of camping beside the stream, sleeping under the stars, and waking up in a straight forest.
+Although I have gone 290km by motorbike from Ho Chi Minh City to Bu Gia Map National Park, the tiredness can’t prevent me from the interest of camping beside the stream, sleeping under the stars, and waking up in a straight forest.

 The next morning was amazing.
 The jungle appeared like in the heaven.
-Fresh air, the simple but very hard thing that can’t be found in the city, is everywhere.
-It’s hard to describe the appearance of the forest in that morning; let’s the pictures do:
+To elaborate, green trees, sound of the stream, fresh air, all the simple but very hard things that couldn’t find in the city, were surrounding me.
+It’s hard to describe the appearance of the forest in that morning, I will let the pictures do:

 The Secret Waterfall

-Because the team hit the camping point at late time in the day and need to get out the jungle in the early morning, no one take bath in the stream.
+As the team hit the camping point late the day before, and we need to get out the jungle in the early morning, no one take bath in the stream.
 Instead of that, the tour guide took us to a secret waterfall after 2 hours quite tired getting out the jungle.
-Luckily, seemed that our decision of not taking bath in the stream was right.
-The way to the waterfall is quite bad and sandy.
-It would be ideal to swim in the waterfall after you can crossed that very red-sandy road.
+Fortunately, it seemed that our decision of not taking bath in the stream was right.
+Although the way to the waterfall is quite bad and sandy, it is ideal to swim in the waterfall after you crossed that very red-sandy road.

 Other Pictures Taken in The Trip